mozaik-association/mozaik/docs/3Mandates-module.md

  <figcaption>Adding new candidates</figcaption>
 </figure>

-A small workflow has been added in Mozaïk to proceed to the follow-up of candidates.
+A small workflow has been added in Mozaik to proceed to the follow-up of candidates.
 Once a new applicant is declared, he must first be nominated (= accepted in the short-list), before being eventually elected.

 ``` mermaid